GraceSevillano/GraceSevillano.github.io/_news/Thesis_sustentation.md

 related_posts: false
 ---

-Proud to have defended my **Master's Thesis** titled **"Combined Dual-Fisheye and Color-Depth Vision for Real-Time Full-Scale Spherical Image Depth Imaging"** on August 30, 2024.
+Proud to have defended my **Master's Thesis** titled **"Combined Dual-Fisheye and Color-Depth Vision for Real-Time Full-Scale Spherical Image Depth Imaging"**.
 This work focuses on advancing depth perception techniques for spherical imaging in robotic applications.